 - Doesn’t require as many people to handle the machine, so if you’re a business owner it could mean letting go of employees, which can also be a benefit.

 How Are CNC Wood Machines Used for Woodworking?

 CNC is one of the two main methods of developing prototypes through digital software, with the other being 3D printing.
-Except instead of producing the material, CNC carves and processes materials like wood, plastics, and metals.
+Except instead of producing the material, CNC carves and processes materials like some of the best woods for CNC routing, plastics, and metals.

 It does this by using Computer-Aided Manufacturing (CAM) or Computer-Aided Design (CAD), where you’ll map out what you want, and then send the design to the machine to create.

 Where you’d typically start carving or engraving by hand, a drill or lathe suspended above the material takes your place and is controlled by the machine to follow the input design.

 Designs can range anywhere from engraving intricate patterns to carving out precise parts.

 What makes these machines, more specifically CNC wood routers, different from CNC mills is that CNC wood routers will work around the material and work on three axes.
 CNC milling machines move the workpiece itself and on a linear axis.